Ticket Fraud

 It is always safest to book tickets through official sellers that are members of the self-regulatory body the Society of Ticket Agents and Retailers (STAR), as anything else could be a scam.

-5. You’re told that a customer representative will be arranged to meet outside the venue.
+• If you’re told that a customer representative will be arranged to meet outside the venue, this is likely to be a scam.

 For more information about how you can protect yourself from fraud and scams click here.